Desi-J/NoteballsApp/notes.md

 </div>
 ```

-##### Update Model Value
+#### Update Model Value
+- A special event allows to directly modify a value coming from parent component (v-model) without emitting events from the child component
-- Whatever value passed in with v-model will be changed directly to whatever we pass in update model value
+- Whatever value passed in with v-model will be changed directly to whatever we *pass as the second parameter*
+- Child updates will now be seen by parent
 - Emit (update:modelValue, desired value) in the child component
 - Add to emits array